 |Bar Attendants and Baristas||103,400|

 Some occupations in this group provide good entry level employment opportunities.
 For example, young workers (aged 15 to 24 years) account for 52% of Hospitality Workers and post-school study is often not needed for these jobs.

 For jobs within the heath care sector, check online recruitment websites as they are regularly used by employers.
 It is important that you also remember to check the websites of big employers, as many will only advertise jobs on their own websites.

 Community and Personal Service Worker occupations are the least likely to be in shortage according to analysis by the National Skills Commission.
 In the 2021 Skills Priority List, 8% of assessed occupations in this group are in shortage (the lowest proportion of all assessed occupation groups).
 Despite this, Enrolled Nurse, Child Care Worker and Aged or Disabled Carer are in shortage and have strong projected future demand.

 Will there be future opportunities?

-Jobs in this group typically require skills that are less likely to be automated with technology (such as interpersonal and communication skills).
-A significant share of the workers in this occupation group are employed in Health Care and Social Assistance and future demand is expected to be driven by population growth, an ageing population and the continued expansion of the National Disability Insurance Scheme.
+Jobs in this group typically require skills that are less likely to be automated (such as interpersonal and communication skills).
+With most of the workers in this occupation employed in Health Care and Social Assistance, future demand is expected to be driven by population growth, an ageing population and the continued expansion of the National Disability Insurance Scheme (NDIS).

 Employment by occupation subgroup, Community and Personal Service Workers

-Sources: ABS, Australian and New Zealand Standard Classification of Occupations; ABS, Characteristics of Employment; ABS, Education and Work; ABS, Labour Force (seasonally adjusted and annual averages of original data); National Skills Commission, Survey of Employers' Recruitment Experiences; Victorian Council of Social Services; Supporting Australia’s future community services workforce.
+Sources: ABS, Australian and New Zealand Standard Classification of Occupations; ABS, Characteristics of Employment; ABS, Education and Work; ABS, Labour Force (seasonally adjusted and annual averages of original data); National Skills Commission, Employers' Recruitment Insights; National Skills Commission, Employment Projections; National Skills Commission, Skills Priority List, 2021.